 Flipping open the comic, I came to the first page of “Today is the First Day of the Rest of My Life.”
 The creative team was writer Bill Mantlo, penciler Sal Buscema, inker Chic Stone, lettered Jim Novak, colorist Bob Sharen and editor Al Milgrom.
 This splash page once had the Hulk wearing a jacket & tie, his hair neatly combed.
 Rather than running around on a destructive rampage, he is seated at a desk, narrating his memoirs into a Dictaphone.

-Over the course of the next several pages the Hulk recounts how Dr. Bruce Banner, creator of the Gamma Bomb, while attempting to save the life of teenager Rock Jones, had been caught in the explosion of the weapon he created.
+Over the course of the next several pages the Hulk recounts how Dr. Bruce Banner created the Gamma Bomb.
+While attempting to save the life of teenager Rock Jones, who had wandered onto the test site, Banner was caught in the explosion of the weapon he created.
 The radiation now caused Banner to transform into a savage monster whenever overwhelmed by stress or anger.
 I distinctly recall that my seven year old self was surprised that in this flashback Banner’s assistant Igor, who set off the Gamma Bomb in an attempt to kill the scientist, was a Soviet spy, rather than an alien robotic infiltrator as he had been depicted in the animated episode “Origin of the Hulk” the year before.